gentoo-mirror/src_prepare-overlay/WARNING.md

-# WARNING!!!
+# WARNING!

-Before you continue
+Before you continue, **read [TODO.md](../TODO.md)!**

-## Read the TODO

 ## Known bugs

-You still can file issues to let us and others know when stuff breaks
+You can still file issues to let us and others know when something breaks.

-- kernel pkgs may install a different version, check the version you got after installation
+- kernel packages may install a different version, check the version you got after installation
-- waterfox is broken, like 80% of the time, we know...
+- Waterfox is broken, like 80% of the time, we know...

-## Outdated
+## Outdated packages

-That's what we have euscan-ng for, if a pkg is not updated then it's possible that the new pkg is broken
+That's why we have [euscan-ng](https://gitlab.com/src_prepare/euscan-ng).
+If a package is not updated then it's possible that the new package is broken.

 ## Merge issues

-Don't file bugs for those pkgs here, ask upstream for a fix
+Don't file bugs for those packages here, ask upstream for a fix:

-- palemoon is a resource hog during build
+- Palemoon is a resource hog during build